medialab/ScienceTrotterS_docker/README.md

 ## Setup the php environnement and database initialisation

-To be done only once to install PHP depedencies and to hydrate the database with some test data.
+To be done only once when the docker services are running to install PHP dependencies and to hydrate the database with some test data.

 ```bash
 ./setup_php_db.sh